varunsingh09/webpack4/README.md

 Hot reload configured sunny
 Unit test tools configured microscope
-Production build optimized chart_with_upwards_trend Motivation
+Production build optimized chart_with_upwards_trend

 The purpose of this boilerplate is help to create new apps and projects.
 It's easy to customize and if you need help to understand you can check the commits for a step-by-step guide.

-It´s a solid base which will help to understand webpack core concepts.
+It´s a solid base which will help to understand webpack concept.

 Getting Started
-To start you can simply download the boilerplate and unzip it into your working directory.
-You can also clone if you want to contribute.

 Prerequisites
 Node.js v8 or above